Narwallets/meta-pool/docs/technical-notes.md

 This fn does staking if needed, according to staking-pool weight (% of the pool)

-This fns should be called preferently before the epoch ends.
+This fns should be called preferably before the epoch ends.
 Leaving NEAR unstaked is beneficial for the NSLP clearing so this function should not be called when not necessary.

 Once called, if distribute_staking() returns "true", the operator should call it again until it returns "false"